microsoft/pylance-release/USING_WITH_PYRIGHT.md

 <pylance-extension-install>/dist/native-stubs
 ```

-In order for Pyright to produce the same errors as Pylance it need to use the same stub files.
+For Pyright to produce the same errors as Pylance, it needs to use the same stub files.

-This might be done by copying the contents of each of those folders to a new folder.
+This might be done by copying the contents of each of the bundled Pylance stub folders to a new folder.

 You'd then reference that new folder in your [pyrightconfig.json](https://microsoft.github.io/pyright/#/configuration)